isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 No. The GSL exists only to supply a few types and aliases that are not currently in the standard library.
 If the committee decides on standardized versions (of these or other types that fill the same need) then they can be removed from the GSL.

-### <a name="Faq-gsl-string-view"></a>FAQ.55: If you're using the standard types where available, why is the GSL `string_span` different from the `string_view` in the Library Fundamentals 1 Technical Specification and C++17 Working Paper?
+### <a name="Faq-gsl-string-view"></a>FAQ.55: If you’re using the standard types where available, why is the GSL `string_span` different from the `string_view` in the Library Fundamentals 1 Technical Specification and C++17 Working Paper?
 Why not just use the committee-approved `string_view`?

-The consensus on the taxonomy of views for the C++ standard library was that "view" means "read-only", and "span" means "read/write".
+The consensus on the taxonomy of views for the C++ standard library was that “view” means “read-only”, and “span” means “read/write”.
 The read-only `string_view` was the first such component to complete the standardization process, while `span` and `string_span` are currently being considered for standardization.

 ### <a name="Faq-gsl-owner"></a>FAQ.56: Is `owner` the same as the proposed `observer_ptr`?